MattCouv/UploadImagesPhp/README.md

-# UploadphpClass
+# Upload Images Php
-Php class to upload images, resize them and more
+It is a simple Php class to upload images, resize them and more